UnrealzMe/BL3-Tweaks-and-Fixes/README.md

 QoL Changes includes:
 - Minimalistic hud (it's just smaller than vanilla hud)
-- The Shooting Star shield: Allowing the it to go through the world would be a great way of bringing it back into usage.
 - Faster NPCs.
 - No loyality reward and reload notifications.
 - Ammo drops are now based on your missing ammo like in previous Borderlands games.